The write path is your architecture

 | User-visible states | Published immediately; side effects may lag |

-Then ask the harder question:
+Then sit with the harder question:

 What happens if every step after the acknowledgement boundary fails?

 If the answer is "we do not know," the write path is not designed yet.
+And that is alright.
+It just means there is one more honest question to answer before you ship.

 Summary